College: Communication and Information

 Salary Information: National Association of Colleges and Employers, Occupational Outlook Handbook

-Representative Job Titles Related to this Major: Layout Coordinator, Benefits Manager, Lobbyist, Account Manager, Employee Service/Welfare Manager, Public Relations Manager, Creative Director, Fundraiser, Marketing Researcher/Analyst, Labor Relations Consultant, Media Relations Coordinator, Production Department Assistant, Marketing Researcher, Promotions Worker, Project Manager, Personnel Manager, Special Events Coordinator, Promotional Manager, Publicity Director, Writer.
+Representative Job Titles Related to this Major: Layout Coordinator, Benefits Manager, Lobbyist, Account Manager, Employee Service/Welfare Manager, Public Relations Manager, Creative Director, Digital Advertising Specialist, Planner, Media Buyer, Media Sales Representative, Fundraiser, Marketing Researcher/Analyst, Labor Relations Consultant, Media Relations Coordinator, Production Department Assistant, Marketing Researcher, Promotions Worker, Project Manager, Personnel Manager, Special Events Coordinator, Promotional Manager, Publicity Director, Copywriter.

 Representative Employers: Advertising Agencies/Departments, Marketing Departments, Publishing Companies, Consulting Firms, News and Information Offices, Radio/Television/Cable Companies, Corporate Communications Offices, Newspapers, Theatres, Government Organizations, Nonprofit Organizations, Universities, Lobby Organizations, Public Relations Firms, Video Production Companies, Human Resources Departments, Personnel Departments, Training Departments.